kgryte/gitignore/README.md

 #### cp.sync( dest[, opts] )

-Synchronously creates a `.gitignore` file in a specified `destination` directory.
+Synchronously create a `.gitignore` file in a specified `destination` directory.

 ``` javascript
 cp( 'path/to/a/directory' );